22 great paddle trails

 - Lake Dartmouth

 Everything about Lake Dartmouth is big.
 The dam wall that created it is the tallest in Australia.
 It has a potential surface area of 60 square kilometres and a maximum depth of 150 metres.
 That officially makes this the largest artificial water storage in Victoria.

 - Lake Buffalo

 It is hard to imagine a time when Lake Buffalo will not be in the top five of our list of great paddling destinations in Victoria.
 Magnificent Mount Buffalo National Park, gorgeous wetlands, and peaceful farms are only the beginning of what you will find.

-The Nagambie waterways are a network of lakes, backwaters, and wetlands that are packed with islands, interconnected channels and secret hideaways which inspire the imagination, stimulate the adventurous spirit, and provide endless opportunities for play.
+The Nagambie waterways are a network of lakes, backwaters, and wetlands that are packed with islands, interconnected channels and secret hideaways which inspire the imagination, stimulate the adventurous spirit, and provide endless opportunities to play.